matthew-arellano-roxas/express-app/README.md

 - 🔥 Hot reload with Nodemon
 - 📁 Path aliases (`@/` for `src/`)
 - 🎨 Prettier for code formatting
+- 🔍 ESLint for code quality and linting
 - 🔐 Environment variable support with dotenv

 ## Prerequisites